m-lab/data-support/README.md

 ## Organization of this repository

 The examples and code included in this repository are organized according to the tool used.
-For example, to learn about using [R]() / [R Studio]() to query, analyze, and visualize M-Lab data, look in th the `/R/` folder.
+For example, to learn about using [R](https://www.r-project.org/) / [R Studio](https://www.rstudio.com/) to query, analyze, and visualize M-Lab data, look in the [**R**](https://github.com/m-lab/data-support/tree/master/R) folder.

 General resources for getting started with M-Lab data can be found in our [Data Documentation](https://www.measurementlab.net/data/docs/) on the M-Lab website.